magic-wormhole/magic-wormhole-transit-relay/docs/logging.md

 this, and it takes an integer value (in seconds) to specify the desired time window.

-## Logging JSON to stdout
+## Logging JSON Upon Each Connection

-If --log-stdout is provided, a line will be written to stdout after each connection is done.
-This line will be a complete JSON object (starting with ``{``, ending with ``}\n``, and containing no internal newlines).
+If --log-fd is provided, a line will be written to the given (numeric) file descriptor after each connection is done.
+These events could be delivered to a comprehensive logging system like XXX for offline analysis.

+Each line will be a complete JSON object (starting with ``{``, ending with ``}\n``, and containing no internal newlines).
 The keys will be:

 * ``started``: number, seconds since epoch
 * ``total_time``: number, seconds from open to last close